The Pros And Cons Of Package Tours: What Solo Travelers Should Know

 In a food tour a small group of people, usually under a dozen, walk from place to place meeting local chefs, discovering new foods and learning local history.
 The group dynamic can be fun as tastes and scents are shared and the guide, often a local expert, shares his or her love for the neighborhood and its culinary delights.

-Other great examples of these are the Copenhagen Food Tour, the Porto Food Tour and the Florence Walking Food Tour.
+Traveling to other cities?
+You’ll really enjoy the Copenhagen Food Tour, the Porto Food Tour and the Florence Walking Food Tour.

 organized tours - eating during my Istanbul food tour